PhD, Economics, University of Chicago, 2005

 BA, Economics, Tel-Aviv University, 1996

-Avraham also has substantial consulting experience involving important projects in both the Brattle Group and Keystone Strategy, including work with Nobel Prize laureate in Economics Daniel McFadden and involving important cases such as the Master Settlement Agreement and many others.
+Stoler also has substantial consulting experience involving important projects in both the Brattle Group and Keystone Strategy, including work with Nobel Prize laureate in Economics Daniel McFadden and involving important cases such as the Master Settlement Agreement and many others.

-Avraham is a recipient of the University of Chicago's Markovitz Fellowship for best thesis in the Social Sciences.
+Stoler is a recipient of the University of Chicago's Markovitz Fellowship for best thesis in the Social Sciences.
 He also served as a referee for the American Economic Review, Journal of Forensic Economics, Journal of Political Economy and Insurance: Theoretical Analysis & Policy Implications.